The Problem With Plastic Bags

 - It only takes about 14 plastic bags for the equivalent of the gas required to drive one mile.

 - The average American family takes home almost 1,500 plastic shopping bags a year.

 - According to Waste Management, only 1 percent of plastic bags are returned for recycling.
-That means that the average family only recycles 15 bags a year; the rest ends up in landfills as litter.
+That means that the average family only recycles 15 bags a year; the rest end up in landfills or as litter.